haopingfan/quick_random_records/README.md

     Then make further query to make complement if there is not enough valid records in the previous query.
     (PS: it won't select the duplicate records.)

-(2) It selects 1.05 times more records per query than your require.
-So that it doesn't need to perform further query to
+(2) It selects 1.05 times more records per query than you require, so that it doesn't need to perform further query to
  make complements for insufficient valid records.
-And of course, it will return the number of records you require.
 You can configure your own multiply factor, which is 1.05 by default.

  ```ruby
  # select 1.1 times more than required, that is 110 in this case.